Updates

 <p>Baylor Black Sea Foundation</p>

-Romania is the location of the first NGO in the Network and opened the first Centre of Excellence in 2001.
-Fundatia Baylor Marea Neagra (Baylor Black Sea Foundation, also referred to as Fundatia Baylor Romania) serves the oldest patient population in the Network, and continues to focus on successful methods for transitioning HIV+ adolescents to adult care and meeting the health needs of its patients and their families.
-Sustaining funding for the Clinical Center of Excellence in Constanța has been provided by Abbott Fund, the Sisters of Charity of the Incarnate Word and AbbVie Foundation.
+Romania is home to the first NGO in the Texas Children's Global Health Network and opened the first Centre of Excellence in 2001.
+Fundația Baylor Marea Neagră (Baylor Black Sea Foundation) serves the oldest patient population in the Network and continues to focus on transitioning adolescents with HIV to adult care while addressing the health needs of its patients and families.
+Sustained funding for the Clinical Center of Excellence in Constanța has been provided by Abbott Fund, the Sisters of Charity of the Incarnate Word, and the AbbVie Foundation.

 Notable Programs